ubco-W2022T2-data301/project-group-group38/README.md

 ## Team Members

 - Person 1 - Anton Cizmok - I am a traveller and I would like to own investment property in Hawaii, Hawaii!
-- Person 2: Drake Snitynsky - I am manager is a retail sales environment but would like to expand my strenghts into property management
+- Person 2: Drake Snitynsky - I am manager in a retail sales environment but would like to expand my strenghts into property management.
 - Person 3: one sentence about you!

 ## Images